capacitor-community/sqlite/README.md

 🚨 !!!
 ONLY iOS and Android plugins have been upgraded !!! 🚨

+🚨 Since release 3.0.0-beta.13 ->> 🚨

+  - GlobalSQLite `secret`and `newsecret` are deprecated

+  - The user can now set its own secure secret (passphrase)

+    - use `setEncryptionSecret` ONCE to migrate encrypted databases from `secret` to `secure stored secret`

+    - use `changeEncryptionSecret` to change your `secure stored secret`

+  - iOS used `KeyChain service` to store the `secret`

+  - Android used `Encrypted SharedPreferences` to store the `secret`, the minimun sdk should be set to 23 (limitation from Google)

+🚨 Since release 3.0.0-beta.13 ->> 🚨

 🚨 Since release 3.0.0-beta.11 ->> 🚨

   - Checking of types has been removed in all methods of the plugin